In order to build a growing community of leaders, Teach For India has developed a two-part theory of change.

 Institute: Prior to their school placements, Fellows undergo a rigorous five-week residential training program that focuses on classroom practice and leadership development.
 At Institute, Fellows are not only introduced to the pedagogical foundations of classroom instruction (e.g. lesson planning, vision setting, classroom culture) and content instruction, but they also begin to internalize the mindsets and beliefs needed to drive transformational change within education.
 Additionally, they get an opportunity to practice their teaching at Summer School during Institute training.

 Ongoing Support: Throughout the two years, Fellows receive ongoing support through a combination of in-person training sessions, leadership forums, as well as online training courses and resources.
 In addition, each Fellow has a full-time Program Manager who provides on the ground, intensive technical, leadership and emotional support.

 Teach For India places Fellows for a period of two years in full-time teaching positions in low-income schools.
 We strive to place Fellows within high-need schools - where poverty and other environmental factors may limit our students’ choices in the future.
 Within their classrooms, Fellows are responsible for ensuring that their students reach ambitious academic and personal goals that are deeply grounded in their context and developed in partnership with key people in our children’s lives - parents, other teachers, and community members.

-In 2015, Teach For India’s 1100 Fellows work in over 320 schools across Pune, Mumbai, Delhi, Hyderabad, Chennai, Ahmedabad, and Bangalore.
+Currently, Teach For India’s 900 Fellows work in over 260 schools across Pune, Mumbai, Delhi, Hyderabad, Chennai, Ahmedabad, and Bangalore.

 At Teach For India, we believe that India’s students need and deserve a holistic educational experience - one that equips them with the knowledge, skills and mindsets to succeed.
 The need for a holistic education only grows more pressing for India’s most disadvantaged students, who must navigate a range of issues arising out of poverty to achieve their dreams.